Glenn Joyal

+Early life

-Joyal pursued Graduate Studies in Public Law and Political Theory at Oxford University in 1995–1996.
-He received a Master of Arts (with distinction) from the University of Manitoba in 1992 and a Bachelor of Laws in 1986 at McGill University.
+Joyal graduated from Simon Fraser University in 1983 and also received a Master of Arts (with distinction) from the University of Manitoba in 1992.
+He completed his Bachelor of Laws in 1986 at McGill University and then pursued Graduate Studies in Public Law and Political Theory at Oxford University from 1995–1996.

+Career

 He was admitted to the Bar of Manitoba in 1987 and practised as a Provincial Crown Attorney in Manitoba (1986–1990), with Justice Canada (1990–1997) and then with the firm of Wolch Pinx Tapper Scurfield in Winnipeg (1997–1998).

 Joyal was appointed a judge of the Provincial Court of Manitoba in 1998, where he developed his expertise in criminal and constitutional law.
 On March 2, 2007, he was appointed to the Manitoba Court of Appeal, replacing Charles Huband.
 He became a judge of the Court of Queen's Bench of Manitoba on July 10, 2007, replacing A. L. Clearwater, who elected to become a supernumerary judge.
 He was appointed Associate Chief Justice of the Court of Queen's Bench of Manitoba in January 2009.

 Joyal works in both English and French and has served as a Member of several Provincial Court Committees.
 He has been Vice-Chair of the Board of Directors for St. Mary's Academy, a Member of the Board of Directors for Le Cercle Molière and a Member of l'Association des juristes d'expression française du Manitoba.

+Personal life

+Alongside his native English and French, Joyal is also fluent in Italian, which he studied at the Instituto Michelangelo in Florence and at the Scuola Dante Alighieri in Venice.